PraveenChigurla/eCourt-Scraper/README.md

 Update .env with the correct DATABASE_URL if needed (default: postgresql://postgres:vagrant@localhost:5432/court_db).
-Add ANTICAPTCHA_API_KEY for CAPTCHA solving (see CAPTCHA Strategy).
+Add ANTICAPTCHA_API_KEY for CAPTCHA solving (see CAPTCHA Strategy), I have used Demo trial which can be claimed with mobile number and valid for a week with 50 points in credit.

 Initialize the Database:python init_db.py

 This creates the necessary tables (case_queries) in the court_db database.
-Run the Application:uvicorn app.main:app --reload
+Enter into virtual environment using command "venv\Scripts\Activate" Run the Application:" uvicorn app.main:app --reload "

 The app will be available at http://localhost:8000.
 Access the App:Open http://localhost:8000 in a browser to use the form for fetching case details.